vishalkotha22/vishalkotha22/README.md

 Hi😃!
-I'm Vishal Kotha and I'm currently a rising junior at the University of Maryland after graduating from Thomas Jefferson High School for Science and Technology.
+I'm Vishal Kotha and I'm currently a junior at the University of Maryland after graduating from Thomas Jefferson High School for Science and Technology.
 Here are some cool projects I've done:
 - Building an OCaml compiler using OCaml or simulating a CS submit server in C using system calls and forks
 - A Trie that's globally accessible
 - Walker: helping the blind navigate by vocalizing object's distance and locations (Winner of Best AI / ML Hack of HackTJ 8.0)